filijiri/studna/README.md

 --------

 ### Players
-Red player: left and right to move, down to start
+Red player: left and right to move, down to join

-Yellow player: A and D to move, S to start
+Yellow player: A and D to move, S to join

-Blue player: J and L to move, K to start
+Blue player: J and L to move, K to join

 ### Hotkeys
 Esc: quit the game